julialamenza/s3-presigned-url-sam/README.md

 ### Testing with postman

-1- First, copy the API endpoint from the output of the deployment.
+1- First, copy the API endpoint from the output of the deployment. <br>
-2- In the Postman interface, paste the API endpoint into the box labeled Enter request URL.
+2- In the Postman interface, paste the API endpoint into the box labeled Enter request URL. <br>
 3- Choose Send.

 ![image1](.github/images/image1.png)

 4- After the request is complete, the Body section shows a JSON response.
 The uploadURL attribute contains the signed URL.
-Click on this attribute to the clipboard.
+Click on this attribute to the clipboard. <br>
-5- Will open a new tab
+5- Will open a new tab <br>
-6- Using the dropdown, change the method from GET to PUT.
+6- Using the dropdown, change the method from GET to PUT. <br>
-7- Choose the Body tab, then the binary radio button.
+7- Choose the Body tab, then the binary radio button.<br>
-8- Choose Select file and choose a JPG file to upload.
+8- Choose Select file and choose a JPG file to upload.<br>
 9- Choose Send.
-You see a 200 OK response after the file is uploaded.
+You see a 200 OK response after the file is uploaded.<br>
 10 -Navigate to the S3 console, and open the S3 bucket created by the deployment.
 In the bucket, you see the JPG file uploaded via Postman.

 ### Deleting your Stack